 As an experienced mortgage professional, it is my job to get you the mortgage you need at the price that you deserve.
 I work on your behalf and have access to over 50 different lenders.
 Let’s work together to get you the right mortgage!

 "Hey!
 Where are your rates?"

-Very often, when people visit a mortgage agent's website they are looking for some kind of a chart that highlights the "best available rates" from that agent's lender database.
+Very often, when people visit a mortgage agent's website, they are looking for some kind of a chart that highlights the "best available rates" from that agent's lender database.
 If that's what you're looking for here, allow me to save you some time.

 They're not here.
 You can stop looking.

 Now before you click off, please allow me to explain.
-In the past, lenders tended to offer one rate for a given term (ie, 5-year fixed), and everyone who met that lender's qualfying criteria got that one rate, regardless of any other details of the deal.
-However, over the past 10 years Canadian mortgage regulations have changed no less than 15 times, and this has led to a fragmentation of mortgage rates; by this I mean that the rate a given deal qualifies for may now depend on:
+In the past, lenders tended to offer one rate for a given term (ie, 5-year fixed), and everyone who met that lender's qualifying criteria got that one rate, regardless of any other details of the deal.
+However, over the past 10 years Canadian mortgage regulations have changed no less than 15 times, and this has led to a fragmentation of mortgage rates; by this I mean that the rate for which a given deal qualifies may now depend on:

 - Whether the borrower is purchasing, renewing or refinancing

 - How much down payment or equity the borrower has

 - Whether the property is a principal residence, a vacation property, or an investment (rental) property